Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry: Abstract

 \section{Abstract}

 A quantized Hall conductance (not conductivity) in three dimensions has been searched for more than 30 years.
-Here we explore it in 3D topological nodal-line semimetals, by using a model capable of describing all essential physics of a semimetal, in particular the drumhead surface states protected by a momentum-dependent winding number.
-We develop a microscopic theory to demonstrate that the drumhead surface states can host quantized Hall conductance in this 3D material.
-We stress that breaking chiral symmetry is necessary for the quantum Hall effect of the drumhead surface states.
-The analytic theory can be verified numerically by the Kubo formula.
-There may also be trivial quantum Hall effects from the bulk states.
+Here we explore it in 3D topological nodal-ring semimetals, by employing a minimal model describing the essential physics.
+In particular, the bulk topology can be captured by a momentum-dependent winding number, which confines the drumhead surface states in a specific momentum region.
+This confinement leads to a surface quantum Hall conductance in a specific energy window in this 3D system.
+The winding number for the drumhead surface states and Chern number for their quantum Hall effect form a two-fold topological hierarchy.
+We demonstrate the one-to-one correspondence between the momentum-dependent winding number and wavefunction of the drumhead surface states.
+More importantly, we stress that breaking chiral symmetry is necessary for the quantum Hall effect of the drumhead surface states.
+The analytic theory can be verified numerically by the Kubo formula for the Hall conductance.
 We propose an experimental setup to distinguish the surface and bulk quantum Hall effects.
-The theory will be useful for ongoing explorations on nodal-line semimetals.
+The theory will be useful for ongoing explorations on nodal-ring semimetals.